coleifer/peewee/docs/peewee/models.rst

 BareField
 ^^^^^^^^^

-The :py:class:`BareField` class is intended to be used only with SQLite.
+The :class:`BareField` class is intended to be used only with SQLite.
 Since SQLite uses dynamic typing and data-types are not enforced, it can be perfectly fine to declare fields without *any* data-type.
-In those cases you can use :py:class:`BareField`.
-It is also common for SQLite virtual tables to use meta-columns or untyped columns, so for those cases as well you may wish to use an untyped field (although for full-text search, you should use :py:class:`SearchField` instead!).
+In those cases you can use :class:`BareField`.
+It is also common for SQLite virtual tables to use meta-columns or untyped columns, so for those cases as well you may wish to use an untyped field (although for full-text search, you should use :class:`SearchField` instead!).

-:py:class:`BareField` accepts a special parameter ``adapt``.
+:class:`BareField` accepts a special parameter ``adapt``.
 This parameter is a function that takes a value coming from the database and converts it into the appropriate Python type.
 For instance, if you have a virtual table with an un-typed column but you know that it will return ``int`` objects, you can